otrv4/otrv4/otrv4.md

   Verify the information in the message.
   If the verification succeeds:
     * Decrypt the message and display the human-readable part (if it contains any) to the user.
+SMP TLVs should be addressed according to the SMP state machine.
     * Rotate root, chain and mix keys as appropriate
     * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
-    * If the received message contains a TLV type 1 forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.
+    * If the received message contains a TLV type 1 forget all encryption keys for this correspondent and transition `msgstate` to `MSGSTATE_FINISHED`.
-(TODO: in what order should TLVs be processed?
-Should we end the conversation immediately, or do other things first?)
   Otherwise:
     Inform the user that an unreadable encrypted message was received, and reply with an Error Message.